MAHESH19M/CP3402-A2-Group-1/theme.md

 # Design
 Our website's design aesthetic centers around delivering a clean and uncluttered user experience.
 By prioritizing minimalism and a uniform colour scheme, we create an environment that focuses on essential information while maintaining an appealing visual appeal.
 This documentation outlines key design elements, such as a text-centric approach, limited use of images, and consistent margins and padding across all pages and viewports.

+**Text Centric Approach**: To ensure a content-driven experience, we have intentionally placed emphasis on textual information throughout the website.
+By presenting information primarily through well-crafted and concise text, we allow visitors to easily digest and engage with the content.
+This approach fosters a sense of clarity and enables users to quickly find the information they seek.

+**Limiting Images**: While images play a supporting role in enhancing the textual content, we have intentionally avoided cluttering the website with excessive visuals.
+By judiciously selecting and thoughtfully incorporating relevant images, we strike a balance between providing visual context and maintaining a streamlined design.
+This approach allows for faster loading times and a focused user experience.

+**Clean Visuals**: The website's aesthetic exudes a rustic and clean vibe, promoting a sense of simplicity and elegance.
+With a carefully curated colour palette, we maintain a consistent and harmonious visual experience across all pages.
+By employing neutral tones and understated elements, we create a visually cohesive environment that is pleasing to the eye.

+**Uniformity**: To achieve a polished and organized appearance, we have implemented uniform margins and padding on all pages, regardless of the viewport or device.
+Consistency in spacing ensures a balanced layout and contributes to an overall sense of professionalism.
+By meticulously maintaining these design principles, we guarantee a visually pleasing experience for all users.

 # Typography

 # Colours